Von Hippel-Lindau disease

 Even cases of otic capsule dysplasia without radiologically evident cochlear deformities commonly have significant hearing loss.

-About 90% of cases of large vestibular aqueduct syndrome have some hearing loss on initial audiometric evaluations (108).
-Cases of large vestibular aqueduct have on average moderate hearing loss with some cases of profound loss (68; 83).
-Cases of large vestibular aqueduct may have congenital hearing loss and commonly have fluctuating but progressive sensorineural hearing loss in the first, second, or third decade of life, often with abrupt worsening of hearing loss associated with minor head trauma, exercise, or upper respiratory infection (121; 120; 51; 68; 118; 05; 84; 124; 49; 64; 12; 75; 18; 83).
-Among patients with large vestibular aqueduct syndrome, risk factors for fluctuating hearing loss, vertigo, or dizziness in multivariate statistical models include older age (10 or older years compared to 0 to 9 years), bilateral hearing loss (compared to unilateral hearing loss or normal hearing), a history of head trauma, and Pendred syndrome (83).
-The audiological pattern of hearing loss is variable but generally flat, although there may be a downsloping high-frequency component or an unusual midfrequency-peaked pattern (68; 84; 85; 137; 08; 12; 69).
-There is asymmetric sensorineural hearing loss (greater than 10 dB) in about half of the cases of large vestibular aqueduct syndrome (83).
+About 90% of cases of large vestibular aqueduct syndrome (also called enlarged vestibular aqueduct) have some hearing loss on initial audiometric evaluations (118).
+Cases of large vestibular aqueduct have on average moderate hearing loss with some cases of profound loss (71; 86).
+Cases of large vestibular aqueduct may have congenital hearing loss and commonly have fluctuating but progressive sensorineural hearing loss in the first, second, or third decade of life, often with abrupt worsening of hearing loss associated with minor head trauma, exercise, or upper respiratory infection (131; 130; 54; 71; 128; 05; 87; 134; 52; 67; 13; 78; 19; 86).
+Among patients with large vestibular aqueduct syndrome, risk factors for fluctuating hearing loss, vertigo, or dizziness in multivariate statistical models include older age (10 or older years compared to 0 to 9 years), bilateral hearing loss (compared to unilateral hearing loss or normal hearing), a history of head trauma, and Pendred syndrome (86).
+The audiological pattern of hearing loss is variable but generally flat, although there may be a downsloping high-frequency component or an unusual midfrequency-peaked pattern (71; 87; 88; 148; 08; 13; 72).
+This is a predominantly bilateral condition (96%) (105), but there is asymmetric sensorineural hearing loss (greater than 10 dB) in about half of the cases of large vestibular aqueduct syndrome (86).

-Vestibular manifestations are uncommon with the collective group of inner ear developmental abnormalities (about 20%-25%) but can be severe and disabling (52; 108; 63).
-However, about one half of patients with large vestibular aqueducts have episodes of dizziness and vertigo, which may in some cases be precipitated by mild head trauma (120; 41; 51; 118; 99; 84; 48; 105; 109; 108).
-Vertiginous episodes in the large vestibular aqueduct syndrome generally begin after the development of sensorineural hearing loss, last from minutes to hours, and may be unaccompanied by acute auditory symptoms (85; 48; 83).
-Indeed, hearing loss is the presenting complaint in about 90% of cases and vertigo, dizziness, or imbalance in only 9% (83).
-Patients with the large vestibular aqueduct syndrome may also be susceptible to development of benign paroxysmal positioning vertigo (75; 109).
-Tullio phenomenon occurs occasionally and may result from occult perilymphatic fistulae or from hypermobile intracochlear membranes (52).
-Canal paresis on electronystagmography is common in semicircular canal abnormalities and may occur in large vestibular aqueduct syndrome (51; 97).
+Vestibular manifestations are uncommon with the collective group of inner ear developmental abnormalities (about 20%-25%) but can be severe and disabling (55; 118; 66).
+However, about one half of patients with large vestibular aqueducts have episodes of dizziness and vertigo, which may in some cases be precipitated by mild head trauma (130; 44; 54; 128; 108; 87; 51; 115; 119; 118).
+Vertiginous episodes in the large vestibular aqueduct syndrome generally begin after the development of sensorineural hearing loss, last from minutes to hours, and may be unaccompanied by acute auditory symptoms (88; 51; 86).
+Indeed, hearing loss is the presenting complaint in about 90% of cases and vertigo, dizziness, or imbalance in only 9% (86).
+Patients with the large vestibular aqueduct syndrome may also be susceptible to development of benign paroxysmal positioning vertigo (78; 119).
+Tullio phenomenon occurs occasionally and may result from occult perilymphatic fistulae or from hypermobile intracochlear membranes (55).
+Canal paresis on electronystagmography is common in semicircular canal abnormalities and may occur in large vestibular aqueduct syndrome (54; 106).
+High-frequency vestibulo-ocular-reflex (VOR) function, assessed with the video head impulse test (VHIT), is normal in patients with Pendred syndrome, although saccular function appears to be abnormally sensitive, as documented by low cervical vestibular evoked myogenic potential (cVEMP) thresholds and high amplitudes (137).

 Two months later he had a left subtotal petrosectomy to protect him against further episodes of bacterial meningitis.
 A complete mastoid-epitympanectomy was performed, and the Eustachian tube and middle ear cavity were obliterated.
 His postoperative course was unremarkable.